IMPORTANT COVID-19 VACCINE INFORMATION

 To learn more about video visits, please CLICK HERE and watch our informational video.

 Frequently Asked Questions:

-Our patients, and the community have questions about COVID-19, commonly known as the Coronavirus.
+Our patients and the community have questions about COVID-19, commonly known as the Coronavirus.
 Though information about this pandemic virus is rapidly changing, we want to offer some resources, as well as answers to the most common questions.

-What is the Coronavirus?
+What is Coronavirus?

 From the Mayo Clinic: Coronaviruses are a family of viruses that can cause illnesses such as the common cold, severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).
 In 2019, a new coronavirus was identified as the cause of a disease outbreak in China.
 The virus is now known as the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The disease it causes is called coronavirus disease 2019 (COVID-19).

-- Fever (100.4 or higher)
+- Fever (100.4 or higher) and/or chills

 The severity of COVID-19 symptoms can range from very mild to severe.
 People who are older or have existing medical conditions, such as heart disease, may be at higher risk of serious illness.
 This is similar to what is seen with other respiratory illnesses, such as influenza.